RonitTonko/InRhythm-a/README.md

 ```bash
 mvn install
 ```
+### Instructions
+-Make sure your IDE's "java compiler" version is compatible- mine is 5

-there are three classes:
+The project has three classes:

 1.PaginationHelper

 2.Tests

 3.Main

-*you can run the Tests class which includes JUNIT tests or you can run the Main class to see the console output.
+*You can run the 'Tests' class which includes JUNIT tests or you can run the 'Main' class to see the console output.